drivendataorg/deon/examples/ethics.md

 ------
  - [ ] D.1 Have we ensured that the model does not rely on variables or proxies for variables that are unfairly discriminatory?
  - [ ] D.2 Have we tested model results for fairness with respect to different affected groups (e.g., tested for disparate error rates)?
- - [ ] D.3 Have we consline_idered the effects of optimizing for our defined metrics and consline_idered additional metrics?
+ - [ ] D.3 Have we considered the effects of optimizing for our defined metrics and considered additional metrics?
  - [ ] D.4 Can we explain in understandable terms a decision the model made in cases where a justification is needed?
  - [ ] D.5 Have we communicated the shortcomings, limitations, and biases of the model to relevant stakeholders in ways that can be generally understood?